pnwairfire/blueskykml/README.md

 ## Non-python Dependencies

 Whether cloning the repo or installing with pip, you'll first need to manually install netcdf and gdal libraries, which blueskykml depends on.
+These instructions assume you already have python and pip installed, as well as C and C++ compilers, etc.

+### Mac

-On a mac, you can do so with [Homebrew](http://brew.sh/):
+On a mac, using [Homebrew](http://brew.sh/):

     brew install homebrew/science/netcdf
     brew install gdal --with-netcdf --enable-unsupported